AK-Homberger/NMEA2000-SignalK-Gateway/README.md

 const int udpPort = 4444;                 // YD UDP port
 ```

-With ""192.168.0.20" it will send only to the gateway IP.
+With "192.168.0.20" it will send UDP packets only to the gateway IP.
 Broadcast to all is possible with "192.168.0.255".
 But you have to ajust to your network address.

 With this solution, you will get directly all NMEA2000 PGNs in the SignalK server.
 You have to define a new Data Connection in the SignalK server: